milojezek/milojezek/README.md

-Hey 👋 I'm Miloslav (or just Milo), a Prague-based software developer.
+Hey 👋 I'm Miloslav (or just Milo), a software developer from Czechia.
+My passion is solving problems using programming languages and various tools.
+I started developing with Java (backend, Spring Boot) and Kotlin (Android).
+Later, due to work projects, I switched to using JavaScript.
+Currently, I focus on using and learning full-stack JavaScript and frameworks React and React Native.
+I'm also interested in everything that makes development smoother so I'd like to learn more about DevOps.
+Besides that, I'm an active member and moderator in the Junior Guru club which is a Czechoslovakian community for both beginning and experienced developers.

 ### About me
 - 💼 Building apps at work (frontend, mobile cross-multiplatform)